Semi-supervised Triply Robust Inductive Transfer Learning: Simulation Studies

-Table \ref{t2} summarizes results for configurations (C4) M$\submis$+W$\submis$ and (C5) M$\submis'$+W$\submis'$ with $\iota = 0$, where both models are misspecified and the degree of misspecification is more severe in configuration (C5).
-For illustration, we now also include results from $\bthetahat\supmeta$ which is expected to suffer from negative transfer under model misspecifications.
-When the transferred source and target populations are substantially different with large magnitude of $\|\bdel_0\|_1$ under configuration (C5), as expected, the performances of both Meta and CS estimators are worse than that of the semi-supervised benchmark SAS due to negative transfer.
-The SUP estimator, while valid, also suffers from worse precision due to limited sample size.
-However, STRIFLE attains comparable performance as that of SAS, because STRIFLE is adaptive to the degree of heterogeneity between the transferred source and target imputation models and robust to negative transfer.
-On the other hand, under configuration (C4) where the two populations are reasonably similar with smaller magnitude of $\|\bdel_0\|_1$, STRIFLE can still partially utilize source data with improved performance compared to SAS.
-For SUPTrans, which is also adaptive to the degree of heterogeneity between source and target outcome models, i.e., the difference between the limit of $\bb$ in source and $\bb_0$, its performance improves when $n\submS$ increases from 150 to 1200, but still worse than that of STRIFLE under both configurations due to failure to make use of predictive surrogates and leverage the large number of target unlabeled observations.
+Table \ref{t2} summarizes results for configurations (C4): (M$\submis$)+(W$\submis)$ and (C5): (M$\submis'$)+(W$\submis')$ with more severe model misspecification in (C5).
+For illustration, we also included results from $\wh\bb\supmeta$, which is expected to suffer from negative transfer under severe model misspecifications.
+Under configuration (C5), as expected, both Meta and CS estimators underperform the SAS estimator due to the negative transfer.
+However, STRIFLE maintains performance on par with SAS, demonstrating adaptability to heterogeneity and resistance to negative transfer.
+On the other hand, under configuration (C4) where the two populations are reasonably similar with a smaller magnitude of $\|\bdel_0\|_1$, STRIFLE can still partially utilize source data outperforming SAS.
+For SUPTrans, its performance improves when $n\submS$ increases from 150 to 1200, but still worse than that of STRIFLE under both configurations, failing to effectively use predictive surrogates and the unlabeled data.